uselesstechjunks/leetcode/docs/source/dsa/range.rst

 #.
 Range Updates with a Custom Function

-	- Problem: Design a data structure to efficiently handle:
+	- Problem: Design a data structure to efficiently handle

 		1. Updates: Apply a custom function :math:`f(x)` to all elements in the range :math:`[L, R]`.
 		2. Queries: Retrieve the sum of all elements in the range :math:`[L, R]`.